-During this time, stay in touch with your child's doctor about:
+Stay in touch with your child's doctor about:

-Sick visits.
+- Sick visits.
 If you think your child is sick, don't wait to get care.
 Call your doctor for advice or instructions.

 Call 911 right away if your child might have a health emergency.
 Signs include your child turning blue, not breathing, being very sleepy or hard to wake up, or being unconscious.

 - Coronavirus (COVID-19): Questions & Answers About Vaccines